RFID CARD FAQ's

 DO reload tickets onto your RFID media card online to save time and money.

 DO save your receipts as proof of purchase of your RFID tickets or passes.
 You will need the QR code on your confirmation email to pick up your media card at the kiosk.

-DO wear your RFID media card on the left side of your body alone in a jacket sleeve pocket.
+DO wear your RFID media card alone in a jacket pocket.

 DON’T forget, lose or damage your RFID media card.
 There is a $5 fee to replace daily lift ticket RFID media cards and season pass RFID media cards.

 DON’T punch a hole in your RFID media card.
 It will destroy and deactivate the media card.